The onshore part of the Viking Link project is known as the UK Onshore Scheme.

 Comments and feedback from this phase of consultation were carefully considered and, on 22 August 2016, we confirmed our preferred locations for the landfall point and converter station.

-The preferred landfall point has been confirmed as site LF1A at Boygrift, East Lindsey (adjacent to Sandilands Golf club) and the preferred converter station site has been confirmed as site CS1 at North Ing Drove, South Holland (within the parish of Donington).
+The proposed landfall point is at Boygrift, East Lindsey (adjacent to Sandilands Golf club) and the proposed converter station site is at North Ing Drove, South Holland (within the parish of Donington).

 These are shown on the maps below.